rnestler/rnestler.github.io-source/content/articles/2017/2017-01-22_switching_from_slim_to_lightdm.rst

 After that I could login just to notice that my `~/.xinitrc` wasn't getting executed, so my helper tools like nm-applet weren't running.
-Since I already solved that issue under `Ubuntu`_ I was a bit surprised that I need to solve it differently under ArchLinux according to `the WiKi`_:
+Since I already solved that issue under `Ubuntu`_, I was a bit surprised that I need to solve it differently under ArchLinux according to `the WiKi`_:

 .. sourcecode:: shell